oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 ## 4. Exercises

 The OCI Learn LZ has a set of exercises that are presented in the form of **(1)** design diagrams (in draw.io format), and a set of IaC **(2)** configurations (in yaml format) that match these designs.
 The objective is that you complete these exercises and **(3)** run the new configurations with a dedicated ORM Stack.
-This ORM Stack will use your configurations as input to the CIS Landing Zone modules and create the OCI Resources.
+This ORM Stack will use your configurations as input to the [CIS  Landing Zone Enhanced Modules](https://www.ateam-oracle.com/post/cis-landing-zone-enhanced-modules) and create the OCI Resources.
 The diagram below presents this flow.

 &nbsp;